LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 <img style="width:800px" src="img/ConvoBuilder/im_entities_global2.png">

+**Using global entities**
+In the training phrases of intents, you can use example values of global entities, but don't use the names of global entities:

+* **Do** - I want to buy a phone today.
+* **Don't** - I want to buy a phone DATE.

-You can use global entities to manually create slot variables within the rules of interactions.
+You can also use global entities to manually create slot variables within the rules of interactions.
 For more on slots, including an example of this, see [here](conversation-builder-variables-slots-slots.html).

 ### Training